Ilija Trojanow

-Ilija Trojanow (Bulgarian: Илия Троянов, also transliterated as Ilya Troyanov; born 23 August 1965 in Sofia) is a Bulgarian–German writer, translator and publisher.
+Ilija Trojanow (Илия Маринов Троянов; born 23 August 1965), also transliterated as Ilya Troyanov, is a Bulgarian-German writer, translator and publisher.

 Life and literary career

-Trojanow was born in Sofia, Bulgaria in 1965.
-In 1971 his family fled Bulgaria through Yugoslavia and Italy to Germany, where they received political asylum.
-In 1972 the family travelled on to Kenya, where Ilija's father had obtained a job as engineer.
+Trojanow was born in Sofia, People's Republic of Bulgaria in 1965.
+In 1971, his family fled Bulgaria through the SFR Yugoslavia and Italy to West Germany, where they received political asylum.
+In 1972, the family travelled on to Kenya, where Ilija's father Marin had obtained a job as engineer.
 With one interruption from 1977 to 1981, Ilija Trojanow lived in Nairobi until 1984, and attended the German School Nairobi.
-After a stay in Paris, he studied law and ethnology at Munich University from 1985 to 1989.
+After a stay in Paris, he studied law and ethnology at LMU Munich from 1985 to 1989.
 He interrupted these studies to found Kyrill-und-Method-Verlag in 1989, and after that Marino-Verlag in 1992, both of which specialised in African literature.
 In 1999 Trojanow moved to Mumbai and became intensely involved with Indian life and culture.
 He has lived in Cape Town, returned to Germany (Mainz), and then to Austria, where he currently resides in Vienna.